 During the longitudinal study, we examine how the development of children's motor skills and executive functions is linked to early numeracy skills.
 In addition, we investigate how a child's physical activity is related to this mathematical-motor-cognitive development.

 During the intervention research, we examine the effectiveness of a practice session, that combines motor and math skills, to enhance learning of early numeracy skills.
 The intervention study uses the same assessment methods as the longitudinal study, in addition to collecting information on the effects of learning on children's neurocognitive activity.

 The study consists of two parts: a longitudinal and an intervention study.
 The longitudinal study examines the changes that occur in a period of three years as a result of a child’s development.
-The study includes a total of three measurement points, which are carried out each autumn in 2019–2021.
+The study includes a total of four measurement points, which are carried out between the years 2019–2024.
 After the second measurement point, some children will be drawn to participate in practice groups, where children will perform various activities related to early numeracy and/or physical activity.
 The intervention research examines the practice period’s effect on early numeracy skills.

 The chronological order of the study process is described below:

 The first measurement will be conducted for all children participating in the study at the turn of 2019-2020.
 The children's motor, linguistic, mathematical, and executive function skills will be assessed.
 The amount of physical activity is also measured for some children.
 In addition, parents will receive surveys to collect information on their level of income, the number of children in the family, their birth order, and the children’s exercise habits and screen time.